kaloklee/Interval_surv/README.md

 In a follow-up exercise I consider finite mixture models.
 For the Morrison and Schmittlein data at hand, these models are not necessary.
 I nevertheless share what I did as a way to summarize the finite mixture coding, which may be useful for future use.

-A noteworth point is that in the Stan code's generating quantities block, I consider both parameter uncertainty and process uncertainy.
+## Final words

 I use cmdstanR as interface with Stan.
 Users are welcome to use the codes as they see fit.

 Please cite this repository if you do use the codes.
 Thank you.

+## Bonus

-BONUS: I coded a mixture model of Weibull and Exponential in MLE.
-Putting them in this repository for future use.
+I coded a mixture model of Weibull and Exponential using MLE in R.  Putting them in this repository for future use.